Cardiomyopathy In Your Cat – When Your Pet’s Heart Fails

 Yes, but so far the genetic defects responsible have only been worked out in certain breeds (Maine coon & ragdolls).

 In the United States, the veterinary teaching hospital at North Carolina State University has the most extensive programs on cat and dog genetics and their links to disease.
 Their genetics lab has many studies in progress and also offers a pet genetic testing service to the public.
 My cardiology department at Texas A&M tells me that NC is the only lab in the USA performing these tests.
-In the UK, the test is offered by Langford Vets in Bristol, in Europe, Labogen in Bad Kissingen, Germany performs these tests and, as does Antagene, La tour de Salvagny, France.
+In the UK, I am old that these tests are offered by Langford Vets in Bristol, in Europe, Labogen in Bad Kissingen, Germany performs these tests and, as does Antagene, La tour de Salvagny, France.
 They have pickup stations around the world.
 In Australia, Orivet in St Kilda/Melbourne conducts these tests.

 A positive test result means that a cat is more susceptible to HCM than a cat that does not carry these defective genes.
-However the DNA test does not predict the age at which clinical onset might occurs or how severe the disease might become.
-There is some evidence that positive males might get the disease at an earlier age and perhaps have a more severe form.
+However the DNA test does not predict the age at which clinical onset might occur in your cat or how severe the disease might become.
+There is some evidence that carrier males might get the disease at an earlier age and perhaps have a more severe form.

 What Medications Are Available To Treat My Cat?

-You can read in detail about the pluses and minuses of these medications and others that veterinarians use to treat cardiomyopathy in cats here.
-But as you do, please understand that most of these decisions, other than diuretics like furosemide and ACE inhibitors like enalapril are based what might help a human with HCM and that even drug plans for humans are based more on hope than on controlled studies that prove their effectiveness. (ref) In reality, survival time in 2017 is not much different than it was 25 years ago when these newer medications were unknown. (rptref)
+You can read in detail about the pluses and minuses of these medications and others that veterinarians use to treat cardiomyopathy in cats. (ask me for Gordon2015.pdf .
+But as you do, please understand that most of these decisions, other than diuretics like furosemide and ACE inhibitors like enalapril are based what might help a human with HCM and that even drug plans for humans are based more on hope than on controlled studies that prove their effectiveness.
+In reality, survival time in 2017 is not much different than it was 25 years ago when these newer medications were unknown.

-As I write this in mid 2017, veterinarians have no means of reversing the damage caused to cats by cardiomyopathy.
+Veterinarians have no means of reversing the damage caused to cats by cardiomyopathy.
 The best we can hope for is to perhaps slow the progress of the disease and make a cat’s life as comfortable as possible.
-Perhaps, drugs like MK-461 or other breakthroughs offer hope for the future – only time will tell.
+Perhaps, drugs like MK-461 or other breakthroughs will offer hope in the future.

 But for now, veterinarians concentrate on prescribing medications that help stabilize your cat’ heart rate (beta blockers), medications like ACE inhibitors that improve blood circulation, administering diuretics if pooled chest fluids are making the cat’s breathing difficult and administering medications that make blood clots less likely.

 Spironolactone is also a diuretic.
-Occasionally, particularly at high doses, furosemide can lead to too much loss of potassium through the cat’s kidneys (=hypokalemia).
-If that occurs, adding a second diuretic that does its work in a different manner allows the furosemide dose to be lowered to a safer level.
+Particularly high doses of furosemide sometimes lead to too much potassium loss through the cat’s kidneys (=hypokalemia).
+When that occurs, adding spironolactone as a second diuretic that does its work in a different manner often allows the furosemide dose given to your cat to be lowered to a safer level.

 ACE Inhibitors (enalapril , benazepril, ramipril, etc)

 If your cat has progressed to the point where it needs diuretics like furosemide, it probably needs an ACE inhibitor as well.
-Ace inhibitors lessen the hearts’ effort needed to move blood throughout the cat’s circulatory system by relaxing (dilating) the special muscles fibers within the walls of blood vessels throughout the body. (ref) The drugs might offer some protection to the kidneys as well. ( ref1, ref2)
+Ace inhibitors lessen the hearts’ effort needed to move blood throughout the circulatory system by relaxing (dilating) the special muscles fibers within the walls of the cat’s blood vessels throughout its body.
+These drugs might offer some protection for your cat’s kidneys as well. ( read here & here)

-Atenolol is a beta blocker medication, one of a group that have traditionally been used to treat heart arrhythmias (abnormal heart beats) in humans.
-It is occasionally given to cats with HCM in an attempt to lessen these abnormal heart beats – particularly when they occur in the left upper heart chamber where arrhythmias (atrial fibrillation ) and blood turbulence are thought to encourage the formation of blood clots.
-It is also thought that the drug might have some positive effects when the heart distortions of HCM obstruct the easy flow of blood out of the left side of the heart on its way to the rest of the body (LVOT obstructions= the left ventricular outflow tract ).
+Atenolol is a beta blocker medication.
+One of a group that have traditionally been used to lessen heart arrhythmias (abnormally timed heart beats) in humans.
+It is occasionally given to cats with HCM in an attempt to lessen these abnormal heart beats – particularly when they occur in the left upper heart chamber where arrhythmias (atrial fibrillation) and blood turbulence are thought to encourage the formation of blood clots.
+It is also thought that the drug might have some positive effects when the heart distortions of HCM obstruct the easy flow of blood out of the left side of the heart on its way to the rest of the body (LVOT obstructions= the left ventricular outflow tract).
 A heart, like a motorcar engine, must be in perfect timing in its power stroke as to when valves open and close.
 However, drugs that should work, in theory, sometimes don’t work in fact.
-Such may be the case with atenolol. (ref1, ref2) I do not know.
+Such may be the case with atenolol but that is still uncertain.
 Some vets use a somewhat similar medication, Sotalol, in an attempt to lessen those arrhythmias.

 Calcium Channel Blockers

-These are medications that also lower blood pressure.
-One 1991 article reported that one of those medications, diltiazem , slowed the progress of HCM in cats. (ref) Side effects, dosing challenges and a failure to obtain the positive results the authors reported make its use rare today.
+Calcium channel blockers are medications that also lower blood pressure.
+One research veterinarian reported that one of those medications, diltiazem, slowed the progress of HCM in cats. (read here) However the side effects, dosing challenges and a failure to obtain the positive results the authors reported make its use rare today.

-When cats are presented with blood clots that lodge in their aorta (=feline aortic thromboembolism = saddle thrombus = FATE = ATE); they require narcotic pain medication for 24-48 hours. (ref) After that, pain-control decisions have to be made on a case-by-case basis.
-In an attempt to dissolve the clots, some veterinarians use dalteparin sodium (Fragmin™) others clopidogrel (Plavix®) and a few, still give aspirin.
+When cats are presented with blood clots that lodge in their aorta (=feline aortic thromboembolism = saddle thrombus = FATE = ATE); they require narcotic pain medication for 24-48 hours. (read here) After that, pain-control decisions have to be made on a case-by-case basis.
+In an attempt to dissolve the clots, some veterinarians use dalteparin sodium (Fragmin®) others clopidogrel (Plavix®) and a few, still give aspirin.
 You can read general approaches veterinarians use to control pain in cats here.

 How Will I Know If These Medications Are Helping My Cat?